Jessica Hill / Jessica Hill / Pool via AP

 "I still believe he did it.
 I still believe we made the right decision," said Copeland, 50.

 In a 136-page ruling, Connecticut Superior Court Judge Thomas Bishop said Skakel, 53, is entitled to another shot at proving his innocence because of a series of errors and failures by Sherman.

 Among the mistakes highlighted by the judge: Sherman did not challenge a juror with ties to the police; he failed to present a potential alibi witness; he didn't try to find witnesses who could have refuted testimony that Skakel had confessed years before; and he delivered a "disjointed" closing argument.

 Undated photo of Martha Moxley released as evidence during the trial of Michael Skakel

-“There was no credible evidence against him that couldn’t have been challenged by much stronger evidence," Kennedy said.
+“There was no credible evidence against him that couldn’t have been challenged by much stronger evidence," Robert F. Kennedy Jr. told TODAY.
 "And if he gets another trial, he’s got good lawyers now and there’s no way in the world that he will be convicted.”

 Sherman has not responded to the criticisms in the report but issued a statement saying he is happy Skakel will get a new trial.
 Prosecutors are appealing the judge's order.